intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 deal with the consequences of workarounds.

 Early implementations of protocols have a stronger obligation to closely follow specifications as their behavior will affect all subsequent implementations.
+In addition to specifications, later implementations will be guided by what existing deployments accept.
+Tolerance of errors in early deployments is most likely to result in problems.
 Protocol specifications might need more frequent revision during early deployments to capture feedback from early rounds of deployment.

 Neglect can quickly produce the negative consequences this document describes.
 Restoring the protocol to a state where it can be maintained involves first